sigstore/model-transparency/README.md

-This project demonstrates how to protect the integrity of a model by signing it with [Sigstore](https://www.sigstore.dev/), a tool for making code signatures transparent without requiring key maintenance.
+This project demonstrates how to protect the integrity of a model by signing it with [Sigstore](https://www.sigstore.dev/), a tool for making code signatures transparent without requiring management of cryptographic key material.

 When users download a given version of a signed model they can check that the signature comes from a known or trusted identity and thus that the model hasn't